The best beauty deals to shop Amazon Prime Day 2022 | CNN Underscored

 This compact palette packs in plenty of options with 10 shades in deep neutral colors.

+This gel primer goes on with a tacky feel that dries down into a smooth finish when you apply your makeup, ensuring it stays all day.

-One of our picks for the best liquid liners, the NYX Epic Ink pen is long-wearing, precise and applies super smooth.
+One of our picks for the best liquid liners, the NYX Epic Ink pen is long-wearing and precise, and it applies super smoothly.

+This lightweight, buildable blush gives a natural flush of color, and according to reviewers, the liquid formula goes a long way.

+People love this affordable mascara for its staying power and lengthening and volumizing effect.

 Reviewers love these affordable Beautyblender alternative makeup sponges for their smooth blending ability.